basarat/demo-jest/script.md

     console.log(index);
   }
 ```
-Now for the final condition, It is intentionally provided last to throw off new programmers that might just think (oh another condition, so another if else) `if (index % 3 === 0 && index % 5 === 0)` However this condition cannot be true if any of the previous conditions are true.
-So we simply move this condition on top.
+Now for the final condition, It is intentionally provided last to throw off new programmers that might just think (oh another condition, so another if else) `if (index % 3 === 0 && index % 5 === 0)`

+However if any of the previous conditions is true, then this combined condition cannot be true.
+So we simply move this combined condition on top.

 ```
 if (index % 3 === 0 && index % 5 === 0) {